-OCal 5034 Classification of Materials.
+OCal 5034 Materials for Use in OCal Cannabis Production.
 Catalogues and describes resources that help to determine whether an input material is allowed for use in OCal production.

 OCal 5034-1 List of Materials for OCal Cannabis Production.
 An illustrative list of allowed nonsynthetic (natural) and synthetic materials for OCal cannabis production.